Believe it or not Las Vegas with kids can be a fun vacation! If kids live there, kids can visit too.

 Some to check out would be:

 Vacation Rentals in Las Vegas – great family accommodation option

 Don’t forget vacation rentals when visiting Las Vegas, particularly if you want a quiet space to escape the madness on the Strip.

 It’s also a great idea for saving money on eating out in Vegas.
 While you can find cheap deals on eating out, it can add up, AND it’s so bad for your health.

 We have friends who rent an Airbnb every time they visit Vegas.
 They love it for how affordable it is.

-And we were going to rent an Airbnb with friends in Vegas for a conference.
+And we were going to rent a home with friends in Vegas for a conference.
 It was a great deal in comparison to the hotel prices.
 That all fell apart with the Rona virus.

-We found a couple of Airbnb family homes that look wonderful and with your own private pool to relax in and escape the Vegas heat.
+We found a couple of vacation family homes on VRBO that look wonderful and with your own private pool to relax in and escape the Vegas heat.

 Best Family Hotels in Downtown Las Vegas